evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Drivetrain

 The Volvo EX90 Twin Motor Performance features an all-wheel drive system powered by two motors, one on each axle.
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension